-Functioning as an independent part time commentator in that environment is almost impossible.
+Functioning as an independent part time commentator in this environment is almost impossible.
 So I’m going to scale back public analysis and comment on the subject of Ukraine and other geopolitical issues.
 It’s not that I’m thin skinned – I relish a good, fact based discussion of contrary views since it helps sharpen arguments and we all learn from it and evolve our positions.
 I’ve certainly changed positions on some subjects based on feedback.
 The problem is that in today’s environment it has become just too stressful and time consuming to try to moderate, respond, and keep discussions on a civil and rational level.
 Even with the support of my honored Patreons I just can’t keep up (I still have a “real” job, which as noted funding has declined so I no longer have as much flexibility as I used to anyway).
 So I’ll do what so many have asked, stick to natural disasters, with occasional commentary on the information/news dynamics and misinformation/propaganda problem (but no longer suggest sources – it seems you aren’t supposed to even *look* at anything that might contradict your worldview, even for the purpose of criticizing it!).

 I’m not seeing much in the US media about this.
 I guess Joe Biden’s latest SOB gaff, or the latest horse race political analysis, or the insane situation in Ukraine buried the story.
 It’s hard to know what to say about Haiti and the situation there other than to sigh in despair.